binaryluke/minesweeper-frontends/README.md

 ## Demos

-You can see a live demo running at [lukehoward.name/project/minesweeper/jquery](http://lukehoward.name/project/minesweeper/jquery).
+You can see a live demo of the [Angular Edition](http://lukehoward.name/project/minesweeper/angular) and [jQuery Edition](http://lukehoward.name/project/minesweeper/jquery).

 ## Learn